 This page has information about Coronavirus (COVID-19) that may be helpful to people with Down syndrome and their families.

 Please visit each website regularly for updated advice and resources.

 If you are concerned about your health or need the latest COVID-19 advice, you can contact the Department of Health Information Line.

-The Australian Department of Health has a hotline to respond to your enquiries.
-Call this line if you are looking for information or advice on Coronavirus (COVID-19).
-The line operates 24 hours a day, seven days a week.
+The Australian Department of Health has a helpline to respond to your enquiries.
+Call this line if you are looking for information or advice on

 You can call the Health Information Line on 1800 020 080.